Forms and Instructions Calendars Appellate Division

 Generally, the answer is no. The fact that a notice of appeal has been filed does not automatically stay compliance with the order or judgment appealed from.
 The exceptions to this rule may be found in CPLR 5519[a], and generally involve situations where the appellant is a municipality or where the judgment appealed from directs the payment of a sum of money and that judgment has been bonded (in Landlord & Tenant cases, a stay without court order is accomplished when an undertaking, a sum fixed by the lower court, is paid by the appellant as per CPLR 5519 [a][6]).
 Also, the Appellate Term or the court from which the appeal is taken may grant a discretionary stay (CPLR 5519[c]).

 An order to show cause may be presented for signature at the Appellate Term courthouse located at 141 Livingston Street, 15th Floor in Brooklyn, Monday through Friday, between the hours of 9 a.m. and 5 p.m., excepting public holidays.
-Additionally, in all counties located in the Second Department (except Kings County), a proposed order to show cause may be presented to an Appellate Term Coordinatorin the Supreme Court located in the county in which the order or judgment appealed from arose.
-The coordinators, Supreme Court clerks trained in the court’s procedures by Appellate Term staff, undertake a preliminary review of the submission, and then transmit it via digital sender to the Appellate Term clerk’s off ice.
+Additionally, in all counties located in the Second Department (except Kings County), a proposed order to show cause may be presented to an Appellate Term Coordinator in the Supreme Court located in the county in which the order or judgment appealed from arose.
+The coordinators, Supreme Court clerks trained in the court’s procedures by Appellate Term staff, undertake a preliminary review of the submission, and then transmit it via digital sender to the Appellate Term clerk’s office.
 The clerk’s office in turn reviews the submission and presents the application for review by a reserve justice, and returns the justice’s decision to the coordinator for dissemination to the moving party.
 This has led to significant convenience to court users, as well as speedier and more consistent processing and disposition of applications.
 Applications pursuant to CPLR 5704(b) are processed in much the same way.
 The procedures are more fully described elsewhere on this site.

-Only the original motion papers are required.
+Only the original motion papers are required (22 NYCRR 731.4[b]).
+If filed through the court’s portal, an original is not required.

-All motions are submitted.
+All motions are submitted (22 NYCRR 731.4[a]).

 Adjournments of motions can be obtained by submitting:

 2. a written application with a copy to the other parties to the appeal.
 Note that within this application a party shall establish a reasonable ground why there cannot or could not be compliance with the time limits given.
-Orders made pursuant to this method shall be reviewable by motion to the court on notice pursuant to 22 NYCRR § 731.7.

 Additional time to serve and file opposition or reply papers to a motion can be obtained by submitting:

 2. a written application with a copy to the other parties to the appeal.
 Note that within this application a party shall establish a reasonable ground why there cannot or could not be compliance with the time limits given.
-Orders made pursuant to this method shall be reviewable by motion to the court on notice pursuant to 22 NYCRR § 731.7.